mdaguerre/react-gantt/README.md

-# react-gantt
+# React Gantt

-Simple react gantt
+A simple and lightweight gantt built on react.